DoniOctopus/real-time-search/README.md

 # Real-time search
-A project built using React.js
+A real-time search project built using React.js